Ozothamnus diosmifolius – The Rice Flower

 Although a number of Ozothamnus species are available, the genus is probably best known for Ozothamnus diosmifolius (pictured right) which is known as the ‘Rice Flower’ and is valued in the cut flower trade around the world for its flowers.

 The small white flowers that do look like grains of rice appear in large clusters, a few cultivars are available said to have a more compact habit than the species.

-Reaching around 1.5 m in height, the Rice Flowers makes an excellent addition to the garden border.
+Reaching around 1.5 m to 2 metres in height, the Rice Flowers makes an excellent addition to the garden border.
 The flowers are excellent for cutting as well.

 Two main types are used for cut flowers however it the narrow leaf variety that is more popular.